JohnEstropia/CoreStore/README.md

 - Adds an SQLite store in the *"Application Support/<bundle id>"* directory (or the *"Caches/<bundle id>"* directory on tvOS) with the file name *"[App bundle name].sqlite"*
 - Creates and returns the `NSPersistentStore` instance on success, or an `NSError` on failure

-For most cases, this configuration is usable as it is.
+For most cases, this configuration is enough as it is.
 But for more hardcore settings, refer to this extensive example:
 ```swift
 let dataStack = DataStack(
     modelName: "MyModel", // loads from the "MyModel.xcdatamodeld" file